hadasze/tdd-execrise/exercises/final-project/README.md

 ### Giphy Integration

 Searching for images in another tab whenever we want to add a new product isn't the best UX.
 Instead, create an experiment that removes the standard image input and use [Giphy's API](https://developers.giphy.com/docs/api/endpoint) to find the best matching image for the product name being entered.

-### Code Splitting
-Split your bundle into chunks by extracting the various app screens into [`exported-components`](https://bo.wix.com/pages/yoshi/docs/business-manager-flow/overview#exported-components).

 ## Finally

 The purpose of this project is to practice the study material and improve your skills.
 There are no rewards (Other than a free MacBook Pro for the winner :computer:) and you should focus on quality other than speed.